mayel/docs.coopcloud.tech/docs/index.md

 [The technological crisis is a social crisis].
 Therefore, building an alternative digital future cannot be done without broad and meaningful cooperation.
-The Cooperative Cloud project takes as its starting point the independent free software community standards, tools, approaches and governance methods in order to build up a platform which cooperatives can make use of as part of offering a real alternative.
+The Cooperative Cloud project takes as its starting point, the independent free software community standards, tools, approaches and governance methods which make up the platform which cooperatives can make use of as part of offering a real alternative.

 The Cooperative Cloud should not be seen as a technical solution for a social problem (i.e. "Big Tech").
-We understand that owning the common technological means for delivering free software is only one part of the struggle to reclaim technology today.
+We understsand that owning the common technological means for delivering free software is only one part of the struggle to reclaim technology today.
 If antitrust litigation dismantled the monopolies tomorrow, we'd need our own organisations and robust technical capacity to fill the